 · Quantitative: Highly experienced in applying quantitative tools to analyse scientific and financial risk & valuation models; experienced in stochastic processes and different numerical methods such as Monte Carlo.

-· Programming/Computer: Proficient in object-oriented and parallel programming (MPI) in C++; experienced with UNIX scripting; familiar with MATLAB and Visual Basic.
-Experienced with Bloomberg.
+· Programming/Computer: Proficient in object-oriented and parallel programming (MPI) in C++; experienced with UNIX scripting; familiar with VBA and MATLAB; Experienced with Bloomberg.

 · May 2012 - present, Senior Quantitative Analyst, Enterprise Model Risk Management, RBC Royal Bank

 Vetted and validated risk and valuation models of different market products such as:

 FX Derivatives: Option on FX ETF where ETF is a basket of FX futures or deposited currencies.